Best Python Data Engineering Companies 2026: 15 Firms Ranked

 Avanade

-Accenture-Microsoft joint venture offering the deepest Azure data engineering expertise available
+Accenture-Microsoft joint venture offering some of the deepest Azure data engineering expertise available

 Best for: Enterprise organizations committed to the Microsoft ecosystem needing Azure Synapse, Data Factory, and Fabric implementations